Last updated 1 September 2021

-Police have wide ranging powers under the Police Powers and Responsibilities Act 2000 (Qld) (PPR Act) to search a person, premises or a vehicle with or without a warrant, particularly in circumstances where the police officer reasonably believes that the person is in possession of drugs, or that drugs are located on the premises or in the vehicle.
-For a full discussion of these powers see ch 2, pt 2 of the PPR Act regarding searching persons, vehicles and places without a warrant.
-Also, police may use drug detection dogs in certain circumstances to carry out drug detection activities in relation to people and places, without a warrant (ch 2 PPR Act).
+Police have wide-ranging powers under the Police Powers and Responsibilities Act 2000 (Qld) (PPR Act) to search a person, premises or a vehicle with or without a warrant, particularly in circumstances where the police officer reasonably believes that the person is in possession of drugs, or that drugs are located on the premises or in the vehicle.
+For a full discussion of these powers see ch 2 pt 2 of the PPR Act regarding searching persons, vehicles and places without a warrant.
+Also, police may use drug detection dogs in certain circumstances to carry out drug detection activities in relation to people and places without a warrant (ch 2 PPR Act).

 Police covert evidence gathering powers

-The powers of police officers to use covert evidence gathering techniques is primarily governed by chs 9 to 11 of the PPR Act, which enables police to seek authorisation to exercise powers such as using surveillance devices, conducting covert searches and undertaking controlled (undercover) operations.
+The powers of police officers to use covert evidence gathering techniques is primarily governed by chs 9 to 11 of the PPR Act, which allows police to seek authorisation to exercise powers such as using surveillance devices, conducting covert searches and undertaking controlled (undercover) operations.
 Police can therefore be authorised to enter a person’s home or business, without their knowledge, and install audio and/or video cameras as well as installing a tracking device in their vehicle.
 Undercover police can be allowed to participate in conduct that could amount to an offence, such as drug possession or supply, in order to gather evidence.

 Almost every major drug investigation by police has involved tapping the telephones used by people suspected of dealing in drugs (Commonwealth telephone interception powers).
 This often produces recordings of hundreds or even thousands of conversations between networks of people over a period of months to be used as evidence before arrests are made.